-The Kansas Board of Regents, in partnership with the Kansas Department of Commerce, is implementing the Accelerating Opportunity initiative in Kansas (AO-K) to transform the delivery system for adult education in Kansas by delivering career and technical education at the same time as adult basic skills instruction within a career pathways framework.
-Students complete short term certificate programs aligned with labor market needs, leading to industry-recognized credentials and immediate jobs.
+The Kansas Board of Regents, in partnership with the Kansas Department of Commerce, has implemented Accelerating Opportunity in Kansas (AO-K) to transform the delivery system for adult education in Kansas by delivering career and technical education at the same time as adult basic skills instruction within a career pathways framework.
+Students complete short-term certificate programs aligned with labor market needs, leading to industry-recognized credentials and immediate jobs.

 Community and technical colleges across Kansas are implementing Accelerating Opportunity: